Hg03/fullstack/README.md

 Ready to launch?
 Follow these simple steps:

 1. 📋 Use this repo as a **template**
-2. 📌 Replace `fullstack` directory name with your required project name.
+2. 📌 Replace `fullstack` keyword with your required project name.
+   1. src/`fullstack` directory name.
+   2. `packages = ["src/spotify_churn_system"]` at pyproject.toml
+   3. import `fullstack` as a module.
-3. 🚀 Start the Docker service
+4. 🚀 Start the Docker service
-4. 🏗️ Build the container:
+5. 🏗️ Build the container:

    ```bash
    docker build -t <container_name> -f dockerfile .